-The Cocoa tart with ricotta and hazelnut cream is a dessert that doesn’t last long in my house.
-The combination of flavors that is created is exquisite; a delicate cocoa shortcrust pastry base marries a delicious filling of ricotta and hazelnut cream.
-The Cocoa tart will win everyone over, simple to make, I find it ideal also as a dessert to offer to guests.
-If desired, the shortcrust pastry can be prepared the day before and kept in the fridge until use.
-An easy-to-make dessert of infinite deliciousness that will be loved at the first bite.
+The Cocoa Tart with ricotta and hazelnut cream is a dessert that doesn’t last long in my house.
+The blend of flavors is exquisite; a delicate cocoa shortcrust base pairs perfectly with a delicious ricotta and hazelnut cream filling.
+The Cocoa Tart will win everyone over, simple to make and ideal as a dessert to offer guests.
+If desired, the shortcrust can also be prepared the day before and kept in the fridge until use.
+An easy-to-make dessert of infinite deliciousness that will be loved at first bite.

 - Difficulty: Easy